digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 In general, a larger participant offset means that the event happened after the event at a smaller participant offset in that participant node.
 Since ledger entries can be made at any time, they can advance at different rates.
 For example, Participant A may only process requests every several minutes, so its offset counters increase slowly.
 However, Participant B may be processing requests very frequently, so its offset counters may increase several times a second.

 The sequence of offsets of a participant may contain gaps.
-That's because some offsets may be used for internal purposes in the participant that never show up on the ledger API.
+That is because some offsets may be used for purposes internal to the participant that never show up on the ledger API.
 Also, filtering for certain types of changes (such as by party or by template ID) naturally results in gaps in the sequence of offsets.

 .. image:: ./images/offset-sequence.svg
    :alt: Charts of offsets and transactions for two participants connected by a sync domain

-You can't compare offset values across participants.
-The same ledger change (such as a transaction) for multiple participant nodes will be stored at a different offset in each participant node.
-For example, in the figure, the transaction ABC is at offset #011 in Participant A but at offset #010 in Participant B. Similarly, the same offset value across participant nodes will refer to different ledger changes.
+You cannot compare offset values across participants.
+The same ledger change (such as a transaction) for multiple participant nodes is stored at a different offset in each participant node.
+For example, in the figure, the transaction ABC is at offset #011 in Participant A but at offset #010 in Participant B. Similarly, the same offset value across participant nodes refers to different ledger changes.
 In the figure, Participant A's offset #011 records “Tx ABC” while Participant B's offset #011 records “Tx DEF”.
 Comparing offsets across synchronization domains does not provide a causal ordering of the events because there is no common reference.

 Single offset values returned by the Ledger API can be used as-is (for example, to keep track of processed transactions and provide an application restart point in case you need to retry the request).

 The Ledger API endpoints that take offset values also allow an offset range which is a portion of the participant's ledger that is relevant for the client to read.
 An offset range is analogous to a duration or slice of time.
 For example, a client application can specify the offset range from #010 through #012 to perform a search within Participant B's ledger.

-Although the figure shows integers as an offset value, this may change in the future.
+Although the figure shows integers as an offset value, this may change.
 The format of offsets should be treated as opaque to the client.
 No client-side transformation of an offset (such as subtracting or adding one offset to another and using that in a ledger read)  is guaranteed to return a meaningful offset.
 However, you can always expect that offsets are lexicographically comparable.

 A transaction ID compares to an offset in the following ways:

  - Not every offset has a transaction ID.
-For example, the completion event of a rejected transaction won't have a transaction ID because the transaction did not successfully complete.
+For example, the completion event of a rejected transaction does not have a transaction ID because the transaction did not successfully complete.
  - There is, at most, one transaction ID at a single offset.
  - Every accepted transaction is published at a single offset.
  - Offsets are local to a participant, whereas transaction IDs are virtual ledger-wide identifiers to correlate transactions across multiple participants.